 3. Defining interaction options and methods

-At this point we take a good look at each object to figure out how it can be acted on.
-For example, a user may respond to a vacancy ad, save it to favorites, or simply view it.
+At this point, we take a good look at each object to figure out how it can be acted on.
+For example, a user may respond to a vacancy ad, save it to favourites, or simply view it.

 When we have clarified the options, we can define the interaction flows between the user and the objects.
 It is the UX specialist's job to find the best solution.